-- To avoid the danger of being scalded, never change the coolant when the enaine is hot. - Never remove the radiator or engine coolant reservoir cap when the engine is hot.
+- To avoid the danger of being scalded, never change the coolant when the engine is hot. - Never remove the radiator cap when the engine is hot.
 Serious burns could be caused by high pressure fluid escaping from the radiator. - Avoid direct skin contact with used coolant.
 If skin contact is made, wash thoroughly with soap or hand cleaner as soon as possible. - Keep coolant out of the reach of children and pets.